fotinidrouma/Pathway-Analysis/README.md

 7. HiPathia

 Concerns:
 1. PRS, SPIA, SubSPIA and GraphiteWeb: P-values and fold-changes return one value for each gene.
 How to use the expression values of each sample and get different sub-paths' scores?
+(Z-score)